Gastric Bypass vs Lap-Band (Gastric Banding)

 - Studies have shown that gastric bypass surgery helps patients lose more weight than Lap-Band surgery.

-- Gastric Bypass is a very powerful weight loss surgery; that alters a person’s digestive track to increase weight-loss.
+- Gastric Bypass is a very powerful weight loss surgery; that alters a person’s digestive tract to increase weight-loss.

 Gastric Banding Surgery